adonisjs/v5-docs/content/guides/http/cookies.md

 })
 ```

-If you want to access this cookie inside frontend Javascript, do make sure to disable the `httpOnly` flag.
+If you want to access this cookie inside frontend JavaScript, do make sure to disable the `httpOnly` flag.

 ```ts
 response.plainCookie('user_id', 1, {